 BarrundiaBasque From the name of a municipality in Álava, Basque Country, derived from barruti "district, area".

-BarrymoreIrish (Anglicized), English Habitational name for a person from a barony in County Cork, Ireland, an Anglicized form of Irish Barraigh Mhóra meaning "Big Crops".
-This is the surname of an British-American acting dynasty, named the Barrymore Family, the most popular of which is American actress Drew Barrymore (1975-).
+BarrymoreIrish (Anglicized), English Habitational name for a person from a barony in County Cork, Ireland, derived from an Anglicized form of Irish Barraigh Mhóra meaning "Big Crops".
+This is the surname of an British-American acting dynasty, named the Barrymore Family with an example of which is American actress Drew Barrymore (1975-).

 BarthorpeEnglish This surname originates from the village of the same name in the East Riding of Yorkshire, likely combining the Old Norse personal name Bǫrkr with Old Norse þorp meaning "village."